Why I Quit Instant Noodles After My Fatty Liver Diagnosis

 Can You Eat Noodles with Fatty Liver?

-If you suffer from a fatty liver, it’s best to cut noodles out of your diet.
+Most noodles can be considered unhealthy and bad for your liver.
+If you suffer from a fatty liver, it is best to cut them out of your diet entirely.

 Instant noodles are highly processed and lack nutrients.
-Instead, they are full of refined carbohydrates which we should keep to a minimum.
+Instead, they are full of refined carbohydrates, which we should keep to a minimum.
 These lead to sugar level spikes in our blood and weight gain if consumed in excess.

 They taste good, but they are not good for your health.